ufosc/Club_Website_2/CONTRIBUTING.md

 - `wontfix`: Won't be worked on anymore.
 ## Maintainers
 1. Review all PRs before merging.
-2. When upgarding the release version:
+2. When upgrading the release version:
    - Create a `BUMP X.X.X` commit message (where `X.X.X` is the version).
 If anyone ever wants to revert to a particular version, they can just modify the git history head to point to this commit.
    - The `package.json` contains a version tag, make sure it gets updated.
    - Create a github release.